Roshanntr/Diwali_Sales/README.md

-Analyze Diwali sales data to improve customer experience and sales.
-I performed a data analysis on the Diwali Sales.
+Performed a data analysis on the Diwali Sales.
 This data analysis explores customer purchasing behavior, identifying key demographics such as gender, age, and occupation that influence sales patterns.

 **Here are the questions I was interested in answering**
 1) Which age group contributes the most to overall sales, and how does their spending compare to other age groups?